fscottfoti/togethermap/README.md

 It is a work in progress.
 It is a side project, and is only tangentially related to my job, so please keep that in mind when making requests.

+## User Documentation

+User Documentation is available [here](http://fscottfoti.github.io/togethermap_help/).
+The most interesting part of that documentation to a Github audience is the discussion of how to [customize](http://fscottfoti.github.io/togethermap_help/customization/) rendering of places in TM, which is definitely a programming exercise (it uses Handlebars.js and Autoform extensively, as well as Javascript functions for theming and access to Meteor/Mongo filters via the interface).

+## Why not Postgres?

 Let's get this one out of the way right from the start: why not back with a Postgres/Postgis db?
 Honestly, for two reasons.
 1) Postgres is a bear to install and 2) maintaining schemas across application contexts is an enormous pain.
 In my opinion, it's about time for geo to move to the web paradigm = json documents and filters on collections rather than relationships, and do geo analysis in Python.
 The day might not be today, but it's coming.
 Of course, many important projects are built on Postgis today, so including Postgis connectivity as an option makes a ton of sense (it doesn't yet exist).

 ## Installation